HL7/davinci-pdex-formulary/input/pagecontent/queries.md

   </code>
 </pre>

-<a name="Find-all-FormularyItems-and-Covering-Formulary-Resurces-by-Drug-Code"></a>
+<a name="Find-all-FormularyItems-and-Covering-Formulary-Resources-by-Drug-Code"></a>
 #### Find All FormularyItems and Covering Formulary Resources by Drug Code
-<p>To find all FormularyItems and the Formulary resorucs that include them for the drug with the RxNorm code of '1000091':</p>
+<p>To find all FormularyItems and the Formulary resources that include them for the drug with the RxNorm code of '1000091':</p>
 <pre>
   <code>
     GET [base]/Basic?code=http://hl7.org/fhir/us/davinci-drug-formulary/CodeSystem/usdf-InsuranceItemTypeCS|formulary-item&subject:MedicationKnowledge.code=http://www.nlm.nih.gov/research/umls/rxnorm|1000091&_include=Basic:formulary